kosiorski/notice-board/README.md

 # notice-board

-Full REST application for adding advertisements by users.
+Simple RESTful application for adding advertisements by users.

 Used stack: